-The key to overcoming any resistance standing in the way of change is to invest in change management strategies as well as in any CRMs or centralised technologies required for success.
+The key to overcoming any resistance standing in the way of change is to invest in change management strategies..

-According to Gartner, 73% of change-effected employees report experiencing moderate to high levels of stress as a result of the change.
+According to Gartner, 73% of change-affected employees report experiencing moderate to high levels of stress as a result of change.
 What's more, those suffering from change-related stress performed 5% more poorly than the average employee.

-Most of this stress comes from factors such as fear of being displaced, not being sure how to operate new technologies, and feeling concerned that the shift will add to already busy workloads.
+Most of this stress comes from factors such as fear of being displaced, not being sure how to operate new technologies, and feeling concerned that the shift will add to an already busy workload.
 This just goes to show that centralised data management requires more than just technology.
 It also demands a cultural shift.